Lystra: Roman period

-The Roman Empire made Lystra a colony in 6 BCE, under the name of Colonia Iulia Felix Gemina, possibly to gain better control of the tribes in the mountains to the west.
+The Roman Empire made Lystra a colony in 6 BC, under the name of Colonia Iulia Felix Gemina, possibly to gain better control of the tribes in the mountains to the west.
 Later, it was incorporated into the Roman province of Galatia, and soon afterwards the Romans built a road connecting Lystra to Iconium to the north.

 Paul the Apostle visited here to preach the Christian gospel in 48 AD and again in 51 AD on his first and second missionary journeys, initially coming back after persecution drove him away from Iconium.

 The Sacrifice at Lystra by Raphael, 1515.